Avhijit-codeboy/COBOL-Heaven/Contributing.md

 # Expected Contributions:-
 * A COBOL program that performs a significant task.
 * Corresponding JCL file of the COBOL program.
+* Improvements to existing source codes like bug fixes and adding comments.

 # Guildlines for contribution:-
 * Please check before making a contribution so that programs are not repeated.